 - Prepare and cut all vegetables.

-- Mix up the sauce: whisk together ¼ to ⅓ cup of Pulo Lemongrass Atsuete Marinade, ⅔ cup vegetable broth, ⅓ cup water, and 1 tbsp soy sauce.
+- Mix up the sauce: whisk together ¼ to ⅓ cup of Pulo Lemongrass Atsuete Marinade, ⅔ cup vegetable broth, ⅓ cup water, and 1 tablespoon soy sauce.

 - Press 175 grams of firm or extra-firm tofu (½ of a typical 350g brick of tofu.)
 Cut the pressed tofu into cubes.
 (Refer to recipe notes [1,2,3] if you prefer not to press tofu.)

-- Put the cubed tofu into a medium-sized bowl, sprinkle with 1 tbsp cornstarch and ¼ tsp salt.
+- Put the cubed tofu into a medium-sized bowl, sprinkle with 1 tablespoon cornstarch and ¼ teaspoon salt.
 Gently stir to coat the tofu evenly without it crumbling.
 (Refer to recipe notes if you don’t like the “coconut-y” flavour of coconut oil.)

 - Turn the heat up to high.
-If desired, add an additional ½ tbsp of coconut oil to the wok.
+If desired, add an additional ½ tablespoon of coconut oil to the wok.
 Add the broccoli florets and stir-fry for 1 minute.